travelster/DBGallery/beyond-basics/data-layout-settings.md

 <p style="margin-left: 15%;"><img style="border: 1px solid purple;" width="80%" src="/assets/DataLayout-HowToLink.jpg" alt="Data Layout Setting help on each page"/></p>

 ## Restricting which data can be entered by users
-While not obvious, administrators can determine which data can be entered by users, such as volunteers logging in.
+While not obvious, administrators can determine which data can be entered by users, such as volunteer who only enter data for images.
 This is done by:
 1. Turning off Full Data View access in their role.
 2. Using Data Layout Settings to determine which data is shown on the data.